nodepy/nodepy/README.md

 ## Registry Server

-**nnpmd** is the registry server that can be set-up anywhere you want.
-The default registry is available at `nnpy.org`.
+**upmd** is the registry server that can be set-up anywhere you want.
+The default registry is available at `upmpy.org`.
 It is based on [Flask] and [Mongo DB].

   [Flask]: http://flask.pocoo.org/